shinobi5/skeletor/README.md

 ## Skeletor

-Front-end boilerplate using [parcel](https://parceljs.org/) for browsers that lack native es modules support.
+Front-end boilerplate using [parcel](https://parceljs.org/) for browsers lacking native support for es modules.

 A web component [generator](https://github.com/shinobi5/skeletor/blob/master/scripts/create-component.js) produces a minimal component [boilerplate](https://github.com/shinobi5/skeletor/blob/master/scripts/templates/component.js) (includes [lit-html](https://github.com/polymer/lit-html) for fast template rendering) and a corresponding test file.
 This is an optional script - web components are not required.
 If web components are not used component styles can be created in `src/css/components` and the folder can be added to the `css:concat` command in `package.json`.